Experience, Interact, Play,

-SURGE is highly experimental.
-An immersive dance experience, which the audience will experience rather than simply ‘watch’.
-We want to place you directly inside this world that explores dance and movement in its liminal spaces.
+we want to place audiences directly inside a world that explores dance and movement in its

 SURGE is being developed in association with theThe Mixed Reality Laboratory (MRL) in the School of Computer Science at the University of Nottingham https://www.nottingham.ac.uk/research/groups/mixedrealitylab/ and Confetti Institute of Design and Technology in Nottingham. https://confetti.ac.uk/about-confetti-nottingham/, with the support of the Quest Lab Network https://waynemcgregor.com/r-d/questlab-network